The Rocky Horror Picture Show cult following: History and background

 In San Francisco Rocky Horror would move from one location to the Strand Theatre located near the Tenderloin on Market Street.
 The performance group there would act out and perform almost the entire film, unlike the New York cast at that time.
 The Strand cast was put together from former members of the Berkeley group, disbanded due to less than enthusiastic management.
 Their Frank N. Furter was portrayed by Marni Scofidio who, in 1979, got many of the older group from Berkeley over to San Francisco.
 Other members included Mishell Erickson and her twin sister Denise Erickson, who portrayed Columbia and Magenta, Kathy Dolan playing Janet and Linda Woods as Riff Raff.
 The Strand group had performed at two large science fiction conventions, in Los Angeles and San Francisco, and were offered a spot at The Mabuhay, a local punk club; and even performed for children's television in Argentina.

+In Denver, Rocky Horror screened at the Ogden Theatre before moving to the Esquire Theatre around 1992, where it continued as part of the theater's weekly Midnight Madness series until the Esquire's closure in July 2024.
+Denver was one of only five American cities (alongside New York, San Francisco, Houston, and Los Angeles) that could claim a quarter-century of continuous showings by the year 2000.
+The all-volunteer shadow cast Colorado's Elusive Ingredient performed at the Esquire beginning in 2000; in 2013, the cast set the world record for the largest Rocky Horror Picture Show performance, with more than 8,500 people attending a screening at Red Rocks Amphitheatre.